GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A programmer who subconsciously views himself as an artist will enjoy what he does and will do it better.
+> ### We have seen that computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
 >
 > ~ *Donald Knuth*